Discrete subgroups of \(\ZZ^n\)

 • radius – (default: automatic determination) radius of ball containing considered vertices

-The Voronoi cell as a Polyhedron instance.
+OUTPUT: the Voronoi cell as a Polyhedron instance

 The result is cached so that subsequent calls to this function return instantly.